Drummond Street, London: History

 The street was once considerably longer, continuing north-eastwards through what is now Euston station and also including what is now Doric Way.
 The vanished section included the main entrance to the station and the site of the Euston Arch.
 The eastern part of Drummond Street was built over when Euston station was rebuilt and extended southwards in 1961; the Euston Arch was demolished, the far north-eastern part of Drummond Street was renamed Doric Way, and Drummond Street was separated from the formerly-adjacent Drummond Crescent to the north.

 On the street is Schafer House, a student hall of residence of University College London.

-Since 2019 the eastern extremity of Drummond Street has seen mass demolition of various properties to accommodate the expansion of Euston station for the construction of the High Speed 2 railway line. – most notably the original surface building of Euston tube station at the corner of adjacent Melton Street which was originally constructed by the Charing Cross, Euston and Hampstead Railway in the 1900s to a standard design by Leslie Green.
+Since 2019 the eastern extremity of Drummond Street has seen mass demolition of various properties to accommodate the expansion of Euston station for the construction of the High Speed 2 railway line.
+The original surface building of Euston tube station at the corner of adjacent Melton Street, constructed by the Charing Cross, Euston and Hampstead Railway in the 1900s to a standard design by Leslie Green, is under threat of demolition for the same reason.

 The Crown and Anchor is a Grade II listed public house at 137 Drummond Street.

 The Euston Arch in the 1890s.
 Both it and that part of Drummond Street were destroyed in 1961.